 How to prevent painkiller relapse at our treatment center in Riverside, CA

 Anyone who suffers from an addiction, and then works to achieve sobriety will tell you that recovery is a lifelong process that does not end as one is discharged from a painkiller addiction treatment center.
-Sober living will be an adjustment for those individuals who have abused prescription drugs in the past, and throughout this process there will be challenges to preventing relapse and maintaining their recovery.
 But with a thorough aftercare plan in place, individuals will have a guide to the supports they require once they exit residential care.
 The following describes just a few of the many tools that could be helpful to include in an aftercare plan to prevent relapse:

 - Surround yourself with the support of trusted friends and loved ones who you can turn to and who will listen should temptation to relapse into painkiller abuse